Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 Japan’s approval data isn’t readily available (if you have access to it, please let us know), so we have to look for even more safety testing.

-Because at the very least, from this we can say that Novavax does have sufficient data to support expansion to at least six years old.
+Because at the very least, from this, we can say that Novavax does have sufficient data to support expansion to at least six years old.
 But in the US, we aren’t even in a place where that data would be submitted yet… Don’t worry, I’ll explain…

-Though, we can at least assume that the safety data does exist.
+However, we can at least assume that the safety data does exist.

-We’ll need to go through all the mechanics, and identify as much risk as we can…
+We’ll need to go through all the mechanics and identify as much risk as we can…

 Which means going through all the different aspects that make up this situation.